WGLab/DeepMod2/README.md

 # DeepMod2
-DeepMod2 is a computational tool for detecting DNA methylation and modifications from Oxford Nanopore reads.
-It uses a BiLSTM model to predict per-read and per-site 5mC methylations for CpG sites.
-DeepMod2 can call methylation from POD5 and FAST5 files basecalled with Guppy or Dorado.
-DeepMod2 now supports 5mC methylation calling from R10.4.1 flowcells, and allows annotation of BAM files with methylation tags.
+DeepMod2 is a computational tool for detecting DNA 5mC methylation from Oxford Nanopore reads.
+It uses a BiLSTM model to predict per-read and per-site 5mC methylations for CpG sites and produces a methylation tagged BAM file.
+DeepMod2 can call methylation from POD5 and FAST5 files basecalled with Guppy or Dorado and provides models for R10.4.1 and R9.4.1 flowcells.

 <p align="center"> <img src="https://github.com/WGLab/DeepMod2/assets/35819083/e0ef0b41-a469-427d-abaa-af2ba6292809"  width="50%" > </p>